ftsrg/theta/doc/CEGAR-algorithms.md

 > "[Counterexample-Guided Abstraction Refinement](https://link.springer.com/chapter/10.1007/10722167_15) (CEGAR) is a widely used technique for the automated formal verification of different systems, including both software and hardware.
 CEGAR works by iteratively constructing and refining abstractions until a proper precision is reached.
-It starts with computing an abstraction of the system with respect to some abstract domain and a given initial -- usually coarse -- precision.
+It starts with computing an abstraction of the system with respect to some abstract dataDomain and a given initial -- usually coarse -- precision.
 The abstraction [over-approximates](https://dl.acm.org/doi/10.1145/186025.186051) the possible behaviors (i.e., the state space) of the original system.
 Thus, if no erroneous behavior can be found in the abstract state space then the original system is also safe.
 However, abstract counterexamples corresponding to erroneous behaviors must be checked whether they are reproducible (feasible) in the original system.